 …who and what the hell are Gray Jedi???
 Fear not, I’m here to help.

 Let’s start off with a definition because everyone likes those.
 A Gray Jedi is a term used to describe wielders of the Force who embrace neither the light or dark side, force atheists if you will.
-Secondarily but just as important, it speaks to Jedi who wouldn’t surrender themselves to the dark side but at the same time who distance themselves from the Jedi Council and operate outside the structures of the Jedi Code.
+Secondarily but just as important, it speaks to Jedi who wouldn’t surrender themselves to the dark side but at the same time who distance themselves from the Jedi Council and function independently.

 However, those who were considered to be true Gray Jedi met both qualifications and did not belong to any particular Force tradition.
 One prime example was Jolee Bindo, a former Jedi Padawan and a Gray Jedi that served the Old Republic.